 “Taxable turnover” means VAT-able supplies, which are all sales subject to VAT including zero-rated sales, but not exempt sales.
 For both the VAT registration test and the MTD entry test, the business must keep an eye on its taxable turnover for the last 12 months.
 However, for MTD entry there is no forward-looking test of the value of supplies to be made in the next 30 days.

 Checking clients’ turnover

 Where a business has registered for VAT voluntarily and its turnover is under £85,000, it will have to check its cumulative turnover every month, for the last 12 month period, to see if it must comply with the MTD rules from the beginning of its next VAT period.
-Once a business has been required to enter MTD due to its turnover being above the VAT threshold, it can’t opt-out again while it is VAT registered.
+Once a business has been required to enter MTD due to its turnover being above the VAT threshold, it can’t opt out again while it’s VAT registered.
 The business will only be able to leave MTD if it deregisters for VAT.

 The requirement to join MTD is based on the VAT registration turnover threshold, which has been frozen at £85,000 until at least April 2020.
 If the VAT registration threshold is reduced in future, more businesses will be drawn into MTD.

 Business owners who wish to claim exemption from MTD on the basis of the owner’s religion, insolvency of the business, or because it is not reasonably practical for the owners to use digital tools to keep business records, must call the HMRC VAT helpline.